-Stage 4: Administrative audit
+Stage 4: Administrative Audit

-The purpose of the administrative audit, which forms part of the institutional approval, is to:
+The purpose of the Administrative Audit, which must take place before Stage 5: Institutional Approval, and forms a part of the process to approve an Institution as a partner, is to:

-- Assess the administrative infrastructure of the institution - Confirm that it is fit for the purpose of supporting validated programmes - Conclude due diligence checks.
+- Assess the operational and management infrastructure of the institution, including the support in place for OU validated students - Assess the policies, procedures, and guidance documents for staff and students relevant to the OU award - Confirm that it is fit for the purpose of supporting OU validated programmes - Conclude due diligence checks.

-The administrative audit covers a wide range of administrative, financial and governance issues, including financial viability, planning, administrative staffing and processes, IT structure, and communications.
+The Administrative Audit covers a wide range of administrative, financial and governance issues, including (but is not limited to) financial viability, risk management; the student journey; health and safety, safeguarding and prevent; administrative staffing and processes, IT structures, support and security, and communications.